There are a number of festivals, holidays and other events celebrated in Frankfurt each year.

 |December||-1/30||4/39||54/2.1||Good period to go|

-Frankfurt Airport is located 13 kilometres (8 miles) south-west of the city centre.
+The Frankfurt Airport (Flughafen Frankfurt) is located 13 kilometres (8 miles) south-west of the city centre.

 Public transport is the best way to get around Frankfurt, although the fares are relatively high.

 There are 9 U-Bahn urban rail lines with 86 stations (58 of which are above ground) covering the entire metropolitan area.
 The network of bus lines also offers very dense coverage and some of them operate at night.
 To reach cities near Frankfurt, there are also nine S-Bahn suburban rail lines.
 Rail services generally operate from 4 a.m. to 2 a.m.

 To discover all of Frankfurt's cultural attractions, this range of passes is a great and affordable option.
 Apart from unlimited rides on all of the city's rapid transit services, including the train to the airport, the passes also allow you to receive discounted admission at museums, the Frankfurt Zoo, the Palm Garden, on sightseeing tours and pleasure cruises on the Rhine and the Moselle, etc.

 Upon your arrival in Frankfurt, you can get in touch with local tourism professionals for further information and to help organize your stay.Tourist Information Offices operated by Tourismus und Congress Frankfurt

 Hauptbahnhof (main train station)